marcospgp/marcospgp.github.io/_posts/2022-05-10-fnv-1a-hash-in-c-sharp.md

 ---
 layout: post
-title: FNV 1a Hash in C#
+title: A Simple Hash for Perlin Noise
 ---

 I needed a hashing algorithm that is simple to implement and quick to compute, to be used as a basis